MacPass/MacPass/README.md

 It's in active development, open source.
 Sadly there's only an older alpha binary release.
 It fully supports all database features.

 [KyPass Companion](http://www.kyuran.be/logiciels/kypass4mac/) is a native Cocoa port and offers KeePassHttp compatiblity.
 Should be able to read and write database version 1 and 2.
-Is closed source and in early development.
+It is closed source and in early development.
 Beta releases have an expiry date.
 Not all database features are fully supported.

 [S3crets](http://s3crets.com/en/help/) native Cocoa Port with a different approach to displaying the database fully inside a tree.
 It is able to read and write database version 1 and 2.
 Not all database features are fully supported.